 ARRIVING AT SOHOTON COVE NATIONAL PARK

 If you have a drone camera I would recommend sending it up from this spot.
 I flew my DJI Mavic Pro Drone as soon as I arrived at the pier at the beginning of our Sohoton Cove Tour and captured some aerial shots of the phenomenal surrounding landscapes.
-See the images below.

 WHAT TO EXPECT ON THE SOHOTON CAVE TOUR